A Note About Online Real Estate Sources

 The first step in buying real estate is determining how much money a lender will lend.
 How much can you afford?
 How much home can you get for that amount?

 The second step is researching possibilities that meet your financial criteria and personal desires.
 This eliminates the properties that do not fit your needs.
 Over 95% of homebuyers do not buy the home they first inquired about.
 So, it is important that we do our homework in the office.

 Sometimes, buyers and some real estate brokers get it backwards.
 They waste many hours and miles looking at homes that they cannot afford to buy.
-Obviously, if you can only qualify for a mortgage for $150,000, it doesn't help to look at homes that cost $200,000, unless there is a substantial cash down payment.
+Obviously, if you can only qualify for a mortgage for $150,000, it doesn't help to look at homes that cost $200,000 or $300,000, unless there is a substantial cash down payment.